Relizane: French colonization

 In the nineteenth century, agriculture was very often threatened by frequent droughts.
-It was not in 1852 that French troops occupied Relizane, a colonial settlement centre was created by imperial decree on 27 February 1857 that wasd was elevated to the rank of a full-service commune on 5 February 1871.
+It was not until 1852 that French troops occupied Relizane, and a colonial settlement centre was created by imperial decree on 27 February 1857 and that was elevated to the rank of a full-service commune on 5 February 1871.

 In 1844, the French engineers repaired the old dam; the old hydraulic works were partially restored in the 18th century).
 In 1853, the first Europeans settled in the plain and cultivated small areas of wheat and barley plus a few areas of tobacco that were quickly abandoned since malaria killed so many people although the creation of Relizane was not decided until January 1857.
 Since then, certain houses built after the Algiers-Oran railway have given it a new face.
 In the meantime, the European population was increasing.

 The French come from the country's south (Gard) and the Spaniards from Valencia, Alicante, Murcia and Almería.
 About 20 farms cultivated cotton.
 The city then experienced a prodigious development, but disease, drought and insufficient harvests slowed down any progress.
 Also the natural disaster that preceded the imperial voyage was the main reason for the incident on 6 May 1865.
 In the south of Oran the revolt of the Ouled Sidi Cheikh broke out because of the discontent of the population since 1860.
 The disillusion and the unkept promises by the French were at the origin of one of the biggest insurrections, which lasted until 1896.

 A labor camp is used to imprison Spanish Republican refugees at the end of the Spanish Civil War (La Retirada).

 The population of Relizane took part in the national liberation struggle and made the city part of the contemporary history of Algeria against French colonization.